LauriTahvanainen/GambleBoard/README.md

 This will also spin up a GraphiQL interface at `http://127.0.0.1:8000/`.

-8. Deploy our subgraph to the local node:
+8. Inside the GambleBoard folder, deploy the subgraph to the local node:

 ```
 yarn create-local